 Since the Save the Gay Head Light project began in the summer of 2013, we’ve raised over half of the $3 million needed to move and restore the lighthouse.
 We’ve had concerts and a footrace and a solo kayak circumnavigation of the island and two summer solstice parties.
 We’ve sold mugs and tee shirts (lots and lots of tee shirts), bumper stickers and tote bags.
-We’ve had big donations from all the towns on the island, and many small donations from islanders and visitors from far and wide.
+A tennis tournament, art show, winter solstice party, poetry project and even lemonade stands rounded out the year of fund-raising and awareness-building.
+We’ve had big donations from all the towns on the island, and donations of all sizes from islanders and visitors.
 Here are a few memories of the past year:

 You may hover over the photos to see the larger version.

 ~ Dana Gaines on-water photography by Tad Thompson

 The Save The Gay Head Lighthouse Committee would like to thank everyone who helped to make the second annual Gay Head 10K, a Race Against Time, the resounding success that it was.